udacity-om/ud_self_driving_car_engineer/CarND-Behavioral-Cloning-P3/writeup_template.md

 ####1.
 An appropriate model architecture has been employed

-My model consists of a preprocessing steps of cropping, resizing, normalizing and mean centering. (model.py line) This is followed by a modified LeNet architecture. (model.py lines)
+My model consists of a preprocessing steps of cropping, resizing, normalizing and mean centering. (model.py line 140-142 and line 181)
+This is followed by a modified LeNet architecture. (model.py lines 183 to 195)

-ReLU layers introduce nonlinearity and speeds up training. (code line 20)
+Max Pooling is used to reduce the number of features and complexity of the model. (model.py line 184 and 186) ReLU layers introduce nonlinearity and speeds up training. (model.py line 188, 190, 192 and 194)

 ####2.
 Attempts to reduce overfitting in the model

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
-The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
+Dropouts were introduced to reduce overfitting. (model.py line 189, 191 and 193)

 ####3.
 Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 198).

 ####4.
 Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
 I used a combination of center lane driving, recovering from the left and right sides of the road.
 I also collected data by driving in the opposite direction.

 For details about how I created the training data, see the next section.